-This amount is considered fitting if he or she visits weekly or biweekly, says Rosanne Thomas, president of Protocol Advisors, an etiquette consulting firm.
+This amount is considered fitting if he or she visits weekly or biweekly, says Rosanne Thomas, author of Excuse Me: The Survival Guide to Modern Business Etiquette.
 Increase the amount for someone who works more often or has been providing you service for several years.
 Likewise, you could cut it for someone you tip throughout the year or whose services haven’t been outstanding.

 Your regular manicurist should receive the cost of one visit as a tip, too.
 If you have multiple salon staff members who work on your 'do (if, say, one person shampoos and another person cuts), the Emily Post Institute says to divide the cost of one visit between them proportionately.
 And consider including a small gift for a stylist who doubles as a confidant.